 Certain venue dates book quickly; usually in June, August, and December.
 Graduations, reunions, fundraisers, conferences and concerts compete with your date at local churches, halls, community centers, entertainment venues and parks.
 If you’ve got at least a year to plan, you’ll likely find a vacancy, but then again, do you really want to be sandwiched between a concert and a family reunion?
 The venue manager will be more lenient with the keys and clean up deadline if you choose a quiet date.
 You might even be able to negotiate a discounted off season rate.
 Watching couples squeeze into a twelve hour window at an amazing but popular venue added so much stress that they could hardly enjoy themselves.
 It was a race from start to finish, and the ripple effect left guests nervous as well.

 Looking to minimize the drama during your wedding planning?
 Let a seemingly minor detail, the date, set the tone.
-Carefully consider your wedding date, and enjoy a blissful celebration of your union.
+Carefully choosing your wedding date, and enjoy a blissful celebration of your union.
 I just know you’ll be glad you did.